hutonahill/Cosmere-MTG-Cards/Stormlight Deck/The Lopen.md

 tap: target creature gains +1/+0 until then end of the current turn

-If you control a Radiant Windrunner, Transform *The Lopen*
+If you control a Radiant Windrunner at the start of your turn you may pay 3 to  Transform *The Lopen*

 ## Phase 2 - King The Lopen
 N/A